-The subdivider or his duly authorized representatives shall attend the next meeting of the Planning Board after such receipt to discuss the Plat with the Planning Board.
+The subdivider or his duly authorized representatives shall attend the next meeting of the Planning Board after such receipt to discuss the Planning Board.

-- C. Step III.
+C. Step III.

-- (1) Public Hearing.

-- I. Planning Board as lead agency under the State Environmental Quality ?Review Act.
+- (1) Public Hearing. - I. Planning Board as lead agency under the State Environmental Quality ?Review Act.